 - Whether the doctor removes a part or the entire nail, the flesh is soon covered by another nail as the growing cells are still present there.
 It is very rare that the doctors may feel the need to remove those cells too – if they are badly infected too.
 In case it’s the requirement of the surgery, an acid is used for damaging the growth cells permanently.

 - Once the surgery is complete, the patient may need to keep the foot elevated.
 The doctors also suggest rest for the healing period.
 You can continue to walk the following day.
 However, it is still not advisable to start running or participating in vigorous activities for at least two weeks.
-It is also recommended to use shoe with an open toe so there’s no dampness or pressure applied on the affected area.
+It is also recommended to use a shoe with an open toe so there’s no dampness or pressure applied to the affected area.
 This also helps with facilitating healing.

 Myths and Realities about the Treatment